Teacher - Ms. Jenny Smith

 - Visit Riley’s Farm to experience a gold rush and San Juan Capistrano Mission to get a taste of mission life

-- Explore electricity and magnets, rocks and minerals, and learn about the fast and slow changes that happen to our earth
+- Explore electricity and magnets, rocks and minerals, and learn about the fast and slow changes that happen to our earth's surface.

 - Discover the history of California and its heroes and become heroes ourselves as we follow God’s Word.